JoonasHeinonen/Full-Stack-Open/readme.md

 * Part Three ( Osa 3, folder 'part_three' ):
     * Part 3a ( Osa 3a ):
-        * Assignments 3.1.
+        * Assignments 3.1 and 3.2.
 (Done.
 The folder for the project is 'phonedirectory' Express-project.)